gitaware/2fa_proxy/README.md

 It is probably easy to use this application also under NGINX, but this has not been tested.

 ## Admin Interface
+The admin interface is build with modern interfaces in mind.
+It relies on datatables, bootstrap and ajax to view users.
+Clicking on the
+`admin` or `active` columns will toggle these columns for the user in that row.
 ![Admin Interface](img/admin_list.png)

 ## 2FA Providers